+Director since: May 10, 2016

-Director since:May 10, 2016Expiry of current term:December 10, 2019, or effective date of appointment of a successor director
+Expiry of current term: December 10, 2019, or effective date of appointment of a successor director

 Mr. Nobrega is a Chartered Accountant with extensive experience in finance and business.
 Mr. Nobrega has served as President & Chief Executive Officer of OMERS, Chief Investment Officer of OMERS, and as President & Chief Executive Officer of Borealis (OMERS) Infrastructure.
-Mr. Nobrega is currently Chair of Ontario Centres of Excellence and is a member of the Board of Directors of IBI Group Inc. In the past, Mr. Nobrega was also president of a merchant bank, a tax partner at Arthur Anderson, Chartered Accountants, and a member of the Board of Directors of the Global Risk Institute.
+Mr. Nobrega is currently interim President and Chief Executive Officer of Waterfront Toronto, and is the Chair of Ontario Centres of Excellence.
+Mr. Nobrega is also a member of the Board of Directors of IBI Group Inc. In the past, Mr. Nobrega was also president of a merchant bank, a tax partner at Arthur Anderson, Chartered Accountants, and a member of the Board of Directors of the Global Risk Institute.
 Mr. Nobrega earned an Honours Bachelor of Arts (Economics and Mathematics) from the University of Toronto, where, in 2002, he was honoured with the Arbor Award for outstanding community service.
 He holds a chartered accountancy designation from the Institutes of Chartered Accountants of Ontario and Canada, and was named a Fellow of the Institute of Chartered Accountants of Ontario in 2009.
 Mr. Nobrega has considerable experience in executive compensation matters from his years as the Chief Executive Officer of OMERS and Borealis (OMERS) Infrastructure.
 He is familiar with the structure of compensation systems and related benefit programs, and is experienced in executive performance evaluation.